infoaed/kryptogramm/README.md

 hatch build
 pip install dist/kryptogramm-0.2.1.tar.gz
 ```

+Depending on your style you might need to create virtual environment or `--break-system-packages`.

 ## But why?

 In combination with the voting application prototype the tool was used to conduct [close inspection of voting protocol](https://gafgaf.infoaed.ee/en/posts/perils-of-electronic-voting/#independent-vote-verification-tool) during parliamentary elections and appeared [useful for detecting and reporting anomalies](https://infoaed.ee/ballot2023) as well as [demonstrating vote secrecy breach](https://infoaed.ee/proof2023).